Wait! Read This Before You Sell Your House for Cash

 While iBuyers generally pay more for homes than flippers or buy-and-hold investors, they charge a service fee of about 5%.
 Since they tend to make less profit per flip, iBuyers rely more on turning over a high volume of homes using technology to streamline operations.

 Launched in 2014, Opendoor is considered the nation’s pioneering iBuying platform.
-It buys homes directly from sellers who can easily receive a no-obligation offer in minutes by submitting information online.
+It purchases homes directly from sellers, who can easily receive a no-obligation offer in minutes by submitting information online.

-Opendoor buys homes in various conditions, but criteria like a short sale, unpermitted additions, major foundation issues, flood or fire damage, or dated materials may impact the company’s decision to purchase a home.
+The company accommodates properties in various conditions, but criteria like a short sale, unpermitted additions, major foundation issues, flood damage or fire damage, or dated materials may impact the company’s decision to purchase a home.

-Launched in 2015, Offerpad is one of the largest iBuyers by transaction volume along with Opendoor.
-Sellers provide information about their property by spending three minutes to fill out a questionnaire, according to the company website.
+Founded in 2015, Offerpad is one of the largest iBuyers by transaction volume along with Opendoor.
+Sellers can get started with the sale transaction by providing information about their property by filling out a questionnaire.

-The option to upload photos or take Offerpad on a 15-minute virtual walkthrough of the home potentially results in a more competitive offer.
-Sellers typically receive a no-obligation cash offer within 24 hours.
-If you’re moving locally (within 50 miles), Offerpad will even pay a professional moving company to haul your furniture and belongings to your new home.
+After checking the home’s condition, the company presents a competitive offer within 24 hours, which you can accept or decline.
+If you’re moving locally (within 50 miles), Offerpad will pay a professional moving company to haul your furniture and belongings to your new home.

 >>Read more: Do I need a lawyer if I sell my house for cash?